lshpaner/eda_toolkit/paper.md

 ## Box-Cox Transformation

-To correct for right skewness and enhance model interpretability, the Box-Cox transformation is applied to the `age` variable using the `data_doctor()` function.
+To correct right skewness, the Box-Cox transformation is applied to the age variable using `data_doctor()`, with $\lambda$ empirically estimated at 0.1748.
-This normalizes positively skewed continuous variables by applying a power transformation governed by $\lambda$, which is empirically estimated at **0.1748** for this variable.

 The Box-Cox transformation is defined as: